crispgm/crispgm.com/site/_posts/2019-06-12-go-module-in-action.md

 permalink: /page/go-module-in-action.html
 ---

 For a long time, Golang provides an extremely simple dependency management model.
-It just depends by Git repos and actually its `master` branch.
+It just depends on Git repos and actually its `master` branch.

 If you have experience on concepts and tools like monorepo/Gerrit, you can easily get the point why it was initially designed including `GOPATH`.
 That is because **Google** uses monorepo.